xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-009.md

 rect.innerShadowBlurRadius = 5;
 ```

-Referring to the example on Shader toy: [Inner shadow of rounded rect] we similarly add shadow drawing logic for each of the three current shapes:
+Referring to the example on Shader toy: [Inner shadow of rounded rect] we similarly add shadow drawing logic for each of the three current shapes.
+We use `sigmoid` here for smoothing purpose:

 ```glsl
 float make_shadow(vec2 pos, vec2 halfSize, float cornerRd, float blurRd, float distMul, float shape) {